enginebeast/RCcar/README.md

 ### Checking battery status and deciding whether to charge or continue working
 - How to make device to check battery status

-### Frame made by a 3D printer
-- Low priority
-- It is necessary to learn how to use a 3D modeling program.